gardnerdev/data_mining/README.md

   ```

 #### Condfidence
+Confidence: The confidence shows how often a rule is found to be true, e.g. if x is bought, how often is y bought.

 The confidence indicates how strong the antecedent of a rule
 determines occurrence of the consequente of a rule